apitrace/apitrace/README.markdown

-The `--gl-renderer` option will also cause a commit to be skipped if the `GL_RENDERER` is unexpected (e.g., when a software renderer or another GL driver is unintentionally loaded due to missing symbol in the DRI driver, or another runtime fault).
+The `--gl-renderer` option will also cause a commit to be skipped if the `GL_RENDERER` is unexpected (e.g., when a software renderer or another GL driver is unintentionally loaded due to a missing symbol in the DRI driver, or another runtime fault).